schalkventer/epic-stream-app/README.md

 ### Data

 The core data consumed by the app is deployed to a separate URL at https://epic-stream-api.netlify.app.
 It exposes several JSON-based endpoints in a RESTful manner (only supporting GET currently).
 For more details on the API and how to use it, please read the documentation at [https://github.com/schalkventer/epic-stream-api](https://github.com/schalkventer/epic-stream-api).

+Note that as mentioned initial, the structure of the data exposed by the API is intentionally not directly mapped to what would make sense in terms of user experience.
+Not only is it considered bad practice to directly couple your data to user interface considerations, but this "problem" is also the motivation for using a React and creating an SPA in the first place.

 ### Testing

 This project broadly adheres to the principles of [Test-Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).
 This effectively means that all code is written in a manner that makes it more easily testable, even if it requires additional complexity or abstractions within the code/architecture itself.

-Note that this does not mean that all code needs to be tested, especially if it is trivial and/or likely to change often.
-However, it does mean that testing is what "drives" development decisions.
+Note that this [does not mean that all code needs to be tested](https://labs.ig.com/code-coverage-100-percent-tragedy), especially if it is trivial and/or likely to change often.
+However, it does mean that testing is what "drives" (i.e. "driven") development decisions.
 In other words, whether code is tested or not, the code should be written in a manner that makes it testable should you wish to do so.

 #### Storybook